 - A. General: Sequence, coordinate, and integrate the various elements of mechanical systems, materials, and equipment.
 Comply with the following requirements: - 1.
 Coordinate mechanical systems, equipment, and materials installation with other building components. - 2.
 Verify all dimensions by field measurements. - 3.
 Arrange for chases, slots, and openings in other building components during progress of construction, to allow for mechanical installations. - 4.
-Coordinate the installation of required supporting devices and sleeves to be set in poured-in-place concrete, existing walls, and other structural components, as they are constructed. - 5.
+Coordinate the installation of required supporting devices and sleeves to be set in poured-in-place concrete and other structural components, as they are constructed. - 5.
 Sequence, coordinate, and integrate installations of mechanical materials and equipment for efficient flow of the Work.
 Give particular attention to large equipment requiring positioning prior to closing in the building. - 6.
 Where mounting heights are not detailed or dimensioned, install systems, materials, and equipment to provide the maximum headroom possible. - 7.
-Coordinate connection of mechanical systems with exterior underground and

-- overhead utilities and services.
+Coordinate connection of mechanical systems with exterior underground and overhead utilities and services.
 Comply with requirements of governing regulations, franchised service companies, and controlling agencies.
 Provide required connection for each service. - 8.
 Install systems, materials, and equipment to conform with approved submittal data, including coordination drawings, to greatest extent possible.
 Conform to arrangements indicated by the Contract Documents, recognizing that portions of the Work are shown only in diagrammatic form.
-Where coordination requirements conflict with individual system requirements, refer conflict to the Project Manager. - 9.
+Where coordination requirements conflict with individual system requirements, refer conflict to the Architect. - 9.
 Install systems, materials, and equipment level and plumb, parallel and perpendicular to other building systems and components, where installed exposed in finished spaces. - 10.Install mechanical equipment to facilitate servicing, maintenance, and repair or replacement of equipment components.
 As much as practical, connect equipment for ease of disconnecting, with minimum of interference with other installations.
-Extend grease fittings to an accessible location. - 11.Install access panel or doors where units are concealed behind finished surfaces.
+Extend grease fittings to an accessible location. - 11..Install systems, materials, and equipment giving right-of-way priority to